llmlearn2025/ByeByeExcel/README.md

 ## How to use

-Just point your agent at any Excel file:
+Just point your agent at any Excel file: (give the absolute path to excel file than uploading it to the chat window, the MCP will process it from the target location.
+This is done to overcome the preprocesisng and chunking done by various softwares like OWUI, LMSTUDIO ETC)

 ```
 analyse /data/Budget_Q2_2026.xlsx